 - Ability to relate effectively with people of various cultural backgrounds, levels of education and experience.

-- Proven ability to communicate complex ideas with a wide range of audiences.
+- Ability to communicate complex ideas with a wide range of audiences.

 - Familiarity with literature related to informal learning, visitor evaluation and museum exhibition development.

-- Audio/video production experience, including drafting scripts and directing performers.
+- Audio/video production experience, including drafting scripts and directing performers, a plus.

 - Good interpersonal skills and the ability to work in a creative and collaborative environment.